Ledgerback/DGSF/daoindex/01 WorkingDraft/04 Problem Statement.md

 > “While extensive information resides on-chain and within forums, there appears to be a lack of willingness to transparently discuss challenges and phase-shifts among DAOs and web3 organizations.
 This paradox of transparency particularly applies to discussions of failure and loss, perhaps in view of the prevailing focus on success that characterizes the space.
 Building a culture of honesty based on the open sourcing of information and processes are vital components of a thriving open ecosystem – particularly for non-technical roles and fields (i.e. design, facilitation, org research and internal practices).”

+Also, an over-reliance on quantiative measures, such as the number of tokenholders or proposal activity, though easy to measure, may be red-herrings because of issues with address clustering (e.g., determining unique token holders).[^10]

+### repeated incidents

 The inability to learn from past incidents, minor, major, or something in-between, inhibits DAO practices from learning not to repeat similar incidents.

 Something akin to Rekt.news, specifically for DAO incidents, could be helpful to address this weak learning aspect of the DAO ecossytem.

 **can also mention repeated DAO incidents that continue to happen, even though well known in idnutry or just happen too often**

+*Can turn this into a table*
+For example, many DAOs have suffered from hostile governance takeovers in the past few years from outsiders buying up governance tokens to raid the DAO's treasury.[^22]

+An additional issue is starting DAOs without a clear mission.[^25]

 ## DAO-washing